What is oil pulling?

 A more recent study by Gbinigie, et al. in 2015 reviewed randomized controlled trials (RCTs) to measure the effectiveness of oil pulling on dental hygiene and found that "at present, there isn't enough information about the benefits and potential harms of oil pulling to help us decide whether or not we should take on daily oil pulling, in addition to tooth brushing."
 They concluded that "future clinical trials should be more rigorous and better reported" .

-This conclusion was supported by a study review in 2017 by Mythri, who analyzed 21 published studies and found that only 6 had a proper study design.
+This conclusion was supported by a study review in 2017 by Mythri, who analyzed 21 published scientific studies and found that only 6 had a proper study design.
 Reasons for rejecting the other 15 included misinterpretation of results from a small sample size.

 From this, they concluded that based on a lack of evidence, oil pulling cannot be recommended to replace the standard oral hygiene regimen (brushing and flossing) but that it can be an effective supplemental aid.

 Oil pulling is largely considered safe but can cause a sore jaw or headache from the rigorous, extended action of swishing the oil.
 If the oil is swallowed, it may lead to an upset stomach or diarrhea.
-There is also a possible tie to Lipid Pneumonia, which is caused when excess fat particles enter the lungs.
+There is also a possible tie to the health condition Lipid Pneumonia, which is caused when excess fat particles enter the lungs.